Furong Cave: Description

 In the vicinity of the cave spread over a total area of around 20 km2, there are more than 50 vertical shafts with a depth of over 100 m. including the 920 m deep Steam Shaft (汽坑洞), the deepest in Asia.

 Formed during the Cambrian/Ordovician Periods some 500 million years ago, the cave features numerous rarely found speleothems including coral and dog-tooth like crystalline calcite flowers as well as a variety of helictites, and crystalline gypsum flowers.

+On December 10, 2023, the Wulong Furong River Gondola goes into operation.